Federal Judge In Manafort Trial Scolds Mueller Prosecutors Over Their Actual Motivation

 A federal judge presiding over the Paul Manafort case has expressed skepticism over what prosecutors in Special Counsel Robert Mueller’s office are really after in bringing criminal charges against the businessman.

-Mueller, 69, stands accused of financial crimes arising from his consulting work in the Ukraine, but his legal team wants the case dismissed because it has nothing to do with the investigation into alleged Russia government collusion in the 2016 presidential campaign.
+Mueller, 69, stands accused of financial crimes arising from his consulting work in Ukraine, but his legal team wants the case dismissed because it has nothing to do with the investigation into alleged Russia government collusion in the 2016 presidential campaign.
 Manafort headed Trump’s campaign for about five months.
 Prosecutors are probing transactions that go back more than a decade and appear unrelated to the election.

 President Trump has repeatedly characterized the Mueller investigation as a witch hunt.
 In comments made today in an Alexandria, Virginia, courtroom, U.S. District Judge T.S.
 Ellis III implied that it was more like a politically motivated fishing expedition, the Washington Post reported.